Badminton player in action

 Spectator or Player?

-While learning is arduous, attending a national league match is an unforgettable immersive experience.
+While the sport is hard to learn, watching a national league match is an unforgettable, immersive experience.

 Sepak Takraw action